jasonyansk/resume/index.md

 1. Planned, designed and architected a new office setup for 150 users, including budgeting, HVAC, network and power connectivity.
 Utilized Horizon VDI to enhance efficiency and accessibility
 1. Championed the consolidation of backup solutions to a unified Veeam-only environment, resulting in a 20% improvement in backup efficiency and streamlined backup processes
 1. Streamlined patch management for 100 hotels and 10,000 users by implementing a centralized server with ManageEngine Endpoint Central, significantly enhancing operational efficiency
-1. Oversaw the administration of IT infrastructure, including Active Directory, vSphere, HPE 3PAR, and Nimble storage systems, ensuring optimal performance and reliability
+1. Oversaw the administration of IT infrastructure, including Active Directory, VMware vSphere, HPE 3PAR and Nimble storage systems, ensuring optimal performance and reliability

 ### Café de Coral Holdings Limited _Hong Kong_